RoboticsBrno/RB3205-Logic/web/code/sdcard.md

 ## Example init code

-The SD card has some busy init code, but after that, you may use standard C or C++ functions to access the filesystem, just like on a desktop.
+The SD card has some long-ish init code, but after that, you may use standard C or C++ functions to access the filesystem, just like on a desktop.

 ```cpp
 #include "Logic.hpp"